AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Introduction

 Medical imaging techniques, such as computed tomography (CT), computed tomography angiography (CTA), magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA), can produce 3D images of the body and are usually employed to examine the patient for aortic diseases, as shown in \autoref{fig:CTCTA}.
 Depending on the technology, medical images show a range of different internal anatomical structures.
 The observation of the aorta in the medical images is generally performed by experts, such as vascular radiologists.
 These need quantitative information about the aortic caliber and, hence, ideally a segmentation of the aorta and its branch vessels from the original medical images (\cite{Erbel_2014}).

-Manual segmentation of the aorta is a time-consuming task and may lack reproducibility.
-From the last century, researchers have been working on segmenting vessels from original medical images.
+Manual segmentation of the aorta is a time-consuming task and may lack reproducibility~(\cite{Gamechi_2019,Hahn_2020}).
+From the last century, researchers have been working on segmenting vessels from raw medical images.
 In 1998, \cite{Frangi_1998} developed a vessel enhancement filter based on all eigenvalues of the Hessian matrix.
 In this study the developed filter has been applied to segment the aorta from 3D MRA images (\autoref{fig:Vesselness}, left).
-In 2000, \cite{krissian2000model} proposed a model-based approach to reconstruct 3D tubular structures and extract their centerlines.
-The approach was tested based on real X-ray and MRA images of brain vessels.
-In 2005, \cite{pock2005novel} further developed a robust tube detection filter for 3D centerline extraction.
-The authors have compared their method with the previous two from \cite{Frangi_1998} and \cite{krissian2000model}.
-Finally, in 2010, \cite{bauer2010segmentation} presented a novel approach for tubular tree structures segmentation, utilizing shape priors and graph cuts (\cite{Boykov_2001}).
-A visual comparison of the results from \cite{Frangi_1998} and \cite{bauer2010segmentation} can be seen in \autoref{fig:Vesselness}.
+In 2000, \cite{Krissian_2000} proposed a model-based approach to reconstruct 3D tubular structures and extract their centerlines.
+The approach was tested based on real 2D X-ray subtracted angiographies and MRA images of brain vessels.
+In 2005, \cite{Pock_2005} further developed a robust tube detection filter for 3D centerline extraction.
+The authors have compared their method with the previous two from \cite{Frangi_1998} and \cite{Krissian_2000}.
+Finally, in 2010, \cite{Bauer_2010} presented a novel approach for tubular tree structures segmentation, utilizing shape priors and graph cuts (\cite{Boykov_2001}).
+A visual comparison of the results from \cite{Frangi_1998} and \cite{Bauer_2010} is demonstrated in \autoref{fig:Vesselness}.

-These works can mostly be seen as important pre-processing steps that extract or enhance tubular-like structures in the original (medical) images, which are, in fact, mostly vessels in medical images.
-The only exceptions for vessels are pathologies, that deform a vessel noncentric, however, most vessels keep their tubular structure, even when developing a pathology.
-Examples are aneurysms and stenoses that expand or narrow a vessel uniformly along a vessel.
-Nevertheless, \emph{per se} these so-called vesselness filters do not provide any semantic information, which means, they do not label single vessels or vessel sections as a result.
+These works can mostly be seen as important pre-processing steps that extract or enhance tubular-like structures in raw (medical) images, which are, in fact, mostly vessels.
+A particular exception is given by diseases that asymmetrically deform original shape of a blood vessel, like aortic dissections.
+However, these are rare, and most vessels keep their tubular structure, even when developing a pathology that deform their structure like some aneurysms and stenoses.
+Nevertheless, \emph{per se} these so-called \emph{vesselness} filters do not provide any semantic information, which means they do not label and identify single vessels or vessel sections.